Diabolo Meaning | Complete Guide And Explanation

 Frequently Asked Questions (FAQ)

-Q1: What is the diabolo toy used for?
+Q1: What is a diabolo toy used for?

 It’s used in juggling and circus acts to perform tricks by spinning and tossing a spool on a string.